 The Sydney Conservatorium of Music places a high emphasis on its research activity, with a vibrant and diverse community of staff and students.
-The Master of Music (Composition) is a two-year full-time or four-year part-time degree that aims to facilitate the development of advanced compositional abilities and allow candidates to create compositions of a length and complexity not possible during undergraduate courses.
+The Master of Music (Composition) aims to facilitate the development of advanced compositional abilities and allow candidates to create compositions of a length and complexity not possible during undergraduate courses.
 Students prepare both a composition portfolio (creative work) and a related dissertation which, together, will form their final thesis.

 Within the degree structure, candidates receive training in research methods and areas of study pertinent to their field, and work with supervisors on the preparation of their composition portfolio and dissertation.